IMpcuong/dot/awesome-git/README.md

 7. `git stash`:

-- Want to save all the changes and checkout to another branch:
+- Want to save all the changes before checkout to another branch:

 ```git
 git stash
 ```

-- Naming the current stash for easy pop changes later:
+- Naming the current stash session for an easy pop-out later:

 ```git
 git stash save "<text>"
 ```

-- Want to pop the latest changes from the stack:
+- Want to pop only the latest changes from the stack:

 ```git
 git stash pop
 ```

-- Want to show stash history from the stack:
+- Want to show the history of all stashes, extracting from the stack:

 ```git
 git stash show -p